Murder of the Quinn brothers: Background

-The Quinn family, consisting of mother Chrissie and sons Jason, Mark and Richard lived in the Carnany estate in the predominantly Protestant town of Ballymoney.
+The Quinn family, consisting of mother Chrissie and sons Jason, Mark, and Richard, lived in the Carnany estate in the predominantly Protestant town of Ballymoney.
 The family was of a mixed religious background.
-Mother Chrissie was Roman Catholic from a mixed background and the boys' father Jim Dillon was Catholic.
+Chrissie was Roman Catholic from a mixed background, and the boys' father, Jim Dillon, was Catholic.
 After separating from her husband, Chrissie raised the boys as Protestant "to avoid the hassle".
-Chrissie lived with her Protestant partner Raymond Craig in Carnany which had only a few Catholic residents and was mostly Protestant, reflecting the religious make-up of Ballymoney itself.
-The boys, aged 9, 10 and 11, attended a local state school and on the evening before their deaths had been helping to build the estate's Eleventh Night loyalist bonfire.
+She lived with her Protestant partner, Raymond Craig, in Carnany, which had only a few Catholic residents and was mostly Protestant, reflecting the religious make-up of Ballymoney itself.
+The boys, aged nine, 10, and 11, attended a local state school and, on the evening before their deaths, had been helping to build the estate's Eleventh Night loyalist bonfire.
 A fourth brother, Lee, was staying with his grandmother in Rasharkin at the time of the attack.